lambdastack/lambdastack/docs/home/TROUBLESHOOTING.md

 # Troubleshooting

-## LScli container connection issues after hibernation/sleep on Windows
+## LambdaStack container connection issues after hibernation/sleep on Windows

-When running the LScli container on Windows you might get such errors when trying to run the apply command:
+When running the LambdaStack container on Windows you might get such errors when trying to run the apply command:

 Azure:
 ```